Aditya-Ranjan1234/BMS-DataVerse/README.md

 # Dataverse: Energy Efficiency Analysis

 ## Project Overview
-Dataverse is an 8-hour datathon where participants analyze data from energy audits to identify inefficiencies and suggest improvements.
+Dataverse is an 8-hour datathon organised by BMSCE, Bangalore where participants analyze data from energy audits to identify inefficiencies and suggest improvements.
 Our team aimed to build a machine learning model that predicts the Energy Efficiency Rating of buildings and provide actionable recommendations for reducing energy wastage.
 This aligns with SDG-7: Clean and Affordable Energy.

 ### Key Goals
 - **Predict Energy Efficiency:** Use machine learning models to classify buildings into energy efficiency rating categories (A, B, C, D).